Understanding Global Security

 Specific updates include:

-- Key recent international political developments- such as the covid-19 pandemic, Ukraine War and US withdrawal from Afghanistan- are appraised and incorporated.
+- Key recent international political developments- such as the Covid-19 pandemic, the war in Ukraine and the withdrawal of the US from Afghanistan - are appraised and incorporated

 User-friendly and easy to follow, this textbook is designed to make a complex subject accessible to all.
 Key features include: